-- Comment period for the original Action Plan will take place for fourteen (14) days after the publication of the Action Plan. - Comment period for Substantial Amendments will take place for no less than fourteen (14) days after the publication to the Action Plan was posted on the Department of Commerce's website wvfloodrecovery.com WVFloodRecovery.com on October 19, 2017.
-The Amendment was available for public comment for a period of 14 days until November 2, 2017.
+- Comment period for the original Action Plan will take place for fourteen (14) days after the publication of the Action Plan. - Comment period for Substantial Amendments will take place for no less than fourteen (14) days after the publication of the Substantial Amendment.

-The Action Plan was posted on the Department of Commerce's website Wvfloodrecovery.com WVFloodRecovery.com on April 3, 2017.
+The Action Plan was posted on the Department of Commerce's website (wvcommerce.org/WVDisasterRecovery) on April 3, 2017.
 The Action Plan was available for comment for a period of 14 days until April 18, 2017.
-The Amendment